 The freezer is one of those appliances that tends to go unappreciated — until it’s not freezing as it should.
 And while there are lots of things that can go wrong with your freezer, there are just as many simple fixes that will get it back to keeping your groceries icy cold in no time.

 Common Problems Behind Your Freezer Not Working

 Here are some of the more common freezer issues and the top reasons that explain why your freezer might not be freezing.
 Once you know a bit more about the situation, you’re ready to get the freezer repair help you need.
 So just sit back, chill and read the easy-to-digest list of potential reasons why your freezer might not be working below.

-- Condenser coils are dirty which reduces the overall cooling capacity of the freezer
+- If your freezer won't freeze, most likely the condenser coils are dirty which reduces the overall cooling capacity of the freezer

 - Evaporator fan motor is malfunctioning, and since it’s in charge of circulating the air throughout the freezer, this will need to be resolved, pronto